prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 5. Right click and copy the file
 6. Goto my computer
 7. Create folder and name it kubectl
-8. Paste the file there, This file is to be replaced when then token is expired
+8. Paste the file there, This file is to be replaced when the token is expired
 9. Set environment variable for kubectl with the value as path for the folder
 10. Set environment variable for KUBECONFIG with the value as path for the pasted config file
 11. Execute `kubectl get pods` to test the setup